feifel/jtra/SPECS.md

 - 09:22 → 09:15
 - 09:23 → 09:30

-Both rounded start time and rounded duration are stored in the CSV.
+Both rounded start time and rounded duration are stored in IndexedDB.

 ### 3.5 IndexedDB Data Storage